Our first series of monthly lectures on

 Thursday September 9

-Caroline Flowers is a Chartered and Registered Forensic Psychologist as well as a Lecturer at Nottingham Trent University (NTU).
+Caroline is a Chartered and Registered Forensic Psychologist as well as a Lecturer at Nottingham Trent University (NTU).
 She works with MSc students on various research projects aimed at raising awareness and addressing stalking and coercive control in young people.

 We plan to run a second lecture series later in 2022.